sdpopenprojects/MUSDP/Readme.md

 # Introduction
 This code is an implementation of the paper, which is described in:
-Zhiqiang Li, Hongyu Zhang, Xiao-Yuan Jing, Wangyang Yu, Yueyue Liu.
+*Zhiqiang Li, Hongyu Zhang, Xiao-Yuan Jing, Wangyang Yu, Yueyue Liu.
-"Unsupervised Software Defect Prediction through Multi-view Clustering", 2024.
+"Unsupervised Software Defect Prediction through Multi-view Clustering", 2025*.
-It has submitted to the Journal of *IEEE Transactions on Reliability* under review.
+It has published in the Journal of *IEEE Transactions on Reliability*.

 # Project Structure
 This directory contains the following files: